wp-plugins/wpap/readme.txt

 = Where do I add additional ports? =

-Simply add them to the ports array on line 40
+Simply add them to the ports array on line 38

+= The plugin won't activate.
+Displays an error: "Plugin could not be activated because it triggered a fatal error."

+This is a port issue.
+Open the anpro.php file and scroll down to line 38 (where you will see an array of ports).
+Simply remove each port (reactivating each time) to see which port causes the issue.
+That said, port 80 is currently commented out (as it caused conflict on our end).
+This doesn't necessarily mean that it would cause conflict on your end.
+Feel free to uncomment the pre-pending // before port 80 and you're set to go!

 == Changelog ==